The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Rocket Pistol ⭐⭐⭐⭐⭐

-• Why it’s amazing: This is the star of the show.
-Devastating damage output with explosive area effect.
+• Why it’s amazing: Devastating damage output with explosive area effect.
 Scales excellently with Guns and Explosives skills.

 • Best for: Mid-range combat, crowd control, stunning tougher enemies